 - Encasing just the vulnerable components would only work if they aren’t still wired to the panels, leading you back to the impracticality of solution one.

 An alternative would be to purchase backups of every component, including extra panels, and protecting them all in a Faraday cage.
+You can build one of your own, buy one, or even use a covered metal garbage can, or Faraday bags.
 It’s a good idea to have spare parts anyway, but this can be expensive.
-Another problem with cages is the mesh, which keeps out direct bolts of electricity but may not stop penetrating rays.
+Another problem with cages is that although they’re good for keeping out direct bolts of electricity and electromagnetic radiation in general, non-electromagnetic radiation (like gamma rays from a nuclear blast) may still penetrate it.

 3. Go commando.